 The NA 101 course follows the curriculum required by the Illinois Department of Public Health (IDPH).
-Some of the topics include: the roles and responsibilities of a nurse assistant; HIPAA laws; how to prevent infection/promote safety; transfers; assisting with activities of daily living, such as bathing, dressing, and feeding; specimen collection; how to care for a person with Alzheimer’s Disease or related dementias.Summer 2020 Information and Class Schedule
+Some of the topics include: the roles and responsibilities of a nurse assistant; HIPAA laws; how to prevent infection/promote safety; transfers; assisting with activities of daily living, such as bathing, dressing, and feeding; specimen collection; how to care for a person with Alzheimer’s Disease or related dementias.Spring 2021 Class Schedule

 Our program, which is approved by the IDPH, exceeds the minimum hours required in the classroom/lab and clinical setting.
 The additional time allows for reinforcement of key concepts, skills practice, and preparation for the state competency exam.
 Our pass rate on the state competency exam is above the state average for community college programs.